-How can a site about Biology built by one guy reach over 2.7 MILLION PEOPLE all over the world?
+How can a site about Biology built by some guy originally from a small Caribbean island reach over 5 MILLION PEOPLE all over the world?

 So here’s the real deal.
 We all know that there are MANY people out there who don’t like biology.
 Ok, ok, there are even many out there who HATE it with a Passion.
 I know . . . it’s hard to believe – such a fascinating topic with so much valuable information and people actually don’t like it.
 Can you fancy that?

 Here’s the thing – I have a theory.
 My theory is that most people who don’t like it, don’t like it because of the way it was taught to them – A bunch of $100 words by a very intelligent teacher.
 Now, I’m not trying to bash teachers because they (we) are important.
 However, sometimes, it is necessary to break down concepts into little bite-sized chunks.

 That is what Interactive Biology is all about – Breaking down the concepts in biology so that if a Freshman in High School wants to understand Graduate-level Neurobiology, with enough discipline, she could do so.

 Technology is AWESOME, and I enjoy using it to enhance my teaching.
 The internet continues to amaze me.
 It’s such a useful tool that can help anyone who wants to learn about any subject.
 Well, if biology is the subject you want to learn about, this is the site for you.

 These are some of the COOL things you will find here:

 - A bunch of cool short Videos breaking down concepts of biology, one step at a time.
 For right now, I’m covering topics in physiology and neuroscience, and it will take time to get it all out there, but it’s all coming, so hold on to your seats.

 - My lecture Videos.
 These are from the High School Biology 1 Class I used to teach way back in the days (2006-2010-ish).